cjacker/opensource-embeded-toolchains/README.md

 machine-vendor-operatingsystem
 ```

-The 'machine' field usually contains a 'architechture' name, such as x86_64, arm, aarch64, riscv, etc. the 'vendor' field usually contains the brand of vendor, and the 'operatingsystem' usually contains the os name, the c library name or abi name.
+The 'machine' field usually indicate the 'architechture', such as x86_64, arm, aarch64, riscv, etc. the 'vendor' field usually contains the brand of vendor, and the 'operatingsystem' usually contains the os name, the c library name or abi name.

 For instance:
-* 'x86_64-unknown-linux[-gnu]' means target is x86_64 machine / unknown vendor / linux OS with glibc.
+* 'x86_64-unknown-linux[-gnu]' means target is x86_64 machine / unknown vendor / linux OS with glibc, sometime '-gnu' may be omitted.
 * 'x86_64-alpine-linux-musl' means target is x86_64 machine / alpine linux / linux OS with musl libc.
-* 'arm-none-eabi' means target is arm machine / not limited to specific vendor / without requiring of a os and with embedded-application binary interface(EABI) support
+* 'arm-none-eabi' means target is arm machine / not limited to specific vendor / without requiring of a os and with embedded-application binary interface(EABI) support.

-Besides above rules, toolchian's triplet can be used by compilers to find corresponding assemblers/linkers with same triplet. for example, a 'arm-none-eabi-gcc' usually use 'arm-none-eabi-as' as its assembler, it's not mandary but a convention in toolchain's source codes.
+Besides above rules, toolchian's triplet is used by compilers to find corresponding assemblers/linkers with same triplet. for example, 'arm-none-eabi-gcc' usually use 'arm-none-eabi-as' as its assembler, it's not mandary but a convention in toolchain's source codes.

 For a 'cross-compile' toolchain with OS support, there is also need a target os '**sysroot**' which contains the root filesystem and libraries of target system that the compiler can find headers and link to target libs.

-For embeded device, most MCU do NOT require a seperate OS installed, we call it 'baremetal'.
+For embeded device, most MCU do **NOT** require a seperate OS installed, we call it 'baremetal'.

 ## Toolchain Tutorials

 This project will include but not limited to below tutorials, every tutorial and related resources will be provided by a seperate repo:

-**For any updates, mistakes, troubles, issues, welcome to submit issues to corresponding repo.**
+**For any updates, mistakes, troubles, issues, welcome to submit issues or pull request to corresponding repo.**

 - [8051](https://github.com/cjacker/opensource-toolchain-8051)(mainly for STC51 series)